-The expression is matched against Context to generate root key of the shaping.
-All matching strings are then part of single shapings group, including the translation exactly matching the root key, even if that is not matched by the regular expression.
+The expression is matched against Key to generate root key of the variant.
+All matching strings are then part of single variants group, including the translation exactly matching the root key, even if that is not matched by the regular expression.